Tony Raines: 2008

 After sitting out the first few races of 2008, Raines attempted his first races of the season for E&M Motorsports driving the No. 08 Dodge sponsored by Rhino Energy Drink.
 He successfully qualified for his first Cup race of the season at Dover in the Front Row Motorsports No. 34 car, however had failed to make any other races for the team, partly because of a high number of qualifying rainouts.
-He began driving the No. 70 Haas CNC Racing Chevrolet at Pocono, resulting in an 18th-place finish, that team's second best finish of the season up to that point, and he bested that finish two races later with a 17th-place finish at Bristol.
+He began driving the No. 70 Haas CNC Racing Chevrolet at Pocono, resulting in an eighteenth-place finish, that team's second-best finish of the season up to that point, and he bested that finish two races later with a seventeenth-place finish at Bristol.
 Later, he returned to Front Row Motorsports at Richmond and New Hampshire, only for qualifying to be canceled due to rain at both races, resulting in DNQ's for the team.
-He got back behind the wheel of the No. 70 Haas CNC Chevrolet at the Camping World 400 at Dover International Speedway, qualifying 13th for the race, the best of any team outside the top-35 in points, and finished 28th.
-In the fall race at Talladega, Raines was running near the Top-10 when a lead car lost a tire, causing the first major wreck of the race; the No. 70 was involved in the wreck and finished 34th.
+He got back behind the wheel of the No. 70 Haas CNC Chevrolet at the Camping World 400 at Dover International Speedway, qualifying thirteenth for the race, the best of any team outside the top-35 in points, and finished 28th.
+In the fall race at Talladega, Raines was running near the top-ten when a lead car lost a tire, causing the first major wreck of the race; the No. 70 was involved in the wreck and finished 34th.
 He ran the remainder of the season for Haas CNC, with the exception of the race at Phoenix where Johnny Sauter drove.